William Ogilvie (Ardglass): Life

 Ogilvie purchased the Ardglass estate in County Down from his stepson Rear Admiral Lord Charles FitzGerald, and he and Lady Emily lived there for part of their marriage in Ardglass Castle.
-He was elected to Parliament in 1781 and served until 1790.
+He was elected to the Irish House of Commons in 1781 for Gorey, and in 1783 for Ballyshannon, serving until 1790.
 In 1782 he submitted a seventeen-article proposal for the union of Ireland and England, which was unsuccessful.

 He spent his latter years rebuilding the town which was once a major trading port.
 He successfully established a harbour here in 1813 and built public baths making the town one of the most fashionable watering places in the north of Ireland.
 A firm believer in self-sufficiency, Ardglass had gardens laid out for residents to grow their own produce (allotments).

 He died in 1832 and his remains were interred in the Church of Ireland on Kildare Street in Ardglass.
 He died fondly remembered as "a man of character, a man of splendid determination, a man absolutely devoid of petty meanesses, and a man of exceptional tenderness".